msalmonse/csv2/docs/json.md

 - <a id="fn6">6</a>: These options accept a list of words separated by spaces up until the next flag or option.
 If there are none before the file names then a `--` can be used to terminate the list.

-- <a id="fn7">7</a>: Although there are 4 paramaters there is only one command line option.
+- <a id="fn7">7</a>: Although there are 4 parameters there is only one command line option.
 The option can have between 1 and 4 values, these values are assigned to the sides in turn.<br/>
 Hence `--reserve 1 2 3 4` is the same as `reserveLeft: 1`, `reserveTop: 2`, `reserveRight 3` and,
 `reserve Bottom: 4`.